fshowalter/movielog-archive/reviews/for-the-defense-1930.md

 Early one morning, Irene’s driving Jack home.
 They've been out all night and Jack’s pie-eyed drunk.
 Jack gropes at her, causing her to hit and kill a stranded motorist.
 Recognizing what it would do to her reputation, were she discovered out with him at the early hour, Jack insists she flee the scene.
 Jack stays and takes the rap for the death.

 Irene persuades Bill to take Jacks’s case.
 But as the evidence comes to light, Bill realizes Irene was out with Jack.
 Things look bad for Jack.
 Soon, Bill realizes he’ll have to chose between Irene’s reputation and Jack’s liberty.
 Irene wants to take the stand to exonerate Jack, but Bill won’t let her ruin her reputation.
-There’s another option, but it means crossing a line Bill had set for himself and risking everything he’s worked for in the process.
+There’s another option, but it means crossing a line Bill had set for himself and risking everything he’s worked for.

 As melodramas go, _For the Defense_ isn’t a bad one.
 Early on, when Bill’s riding high, his urbane charm, affinity for alcohol[^1], and underworld connections foreshadow Powell’s famous turn as Nick Charles in the _Thin Man_ series of films.
 Francis plays well opposite him and doesn’t overact her part.